Simple

 When using OGNL then camel-bean JAR is required to be on the classpath.

-The following variables support OGNL:
+The following functions support OGNL syntax:

 camelContext